> Aromatherapy Articles & Guides

 Various new diffuser brands appear on the market regularly.
 Check the instructions that came with your diffuser or contact the manufacturer for usage instructions.

-To locate vendors that sell diffusers, visit
+To locate artisans, retailers and wholesalers that sell diffusers, visit

 For blends that you can try once you have your